-Lukasz Dziedzic, a designer from Warsaw invented Lato for transparency when used as body text as well as to make an impression individually in large sized titles.
-Lato also falls in Sans Serif family yet got the style to make a difference and stand out from the rest.
+Lukasz Dziedzic, a designer from Warsaw invented Lato for transparency when used as body text as well as to make an impression individually in large-sized titles.
+Lato also falls in the Sans Serif family yet got the style to make a difference and stand out from the rest.

 Known for its circular shapes and soft edges, Abhaya Libre as a Google Font creates quite a dramatic effect when applied in header due to great readability and large bodied.
 Still, this particular font isn’t preferred for larger and lengthier paragraphs that can tire your eyes only in a while.

-From Eben Sorkin comes the font that optimises screen readability; none other than Merriweather with larger x-height can lift-up reader’s experience.
+From Eben Sorkin comes the font that optimizes screen readability; none other than Merriweather with a larger x-height can lift up reader’s experience.
 It’s suitable in both long and short texts, including headlines and titles.
-There’re more or less eight different styles of Merriweather as a Google Font so you’ve various choices to pick one according to your like and branding scheme.
+They’re more or less eight different styles of Merriweather as a Google Font so you’ve various choices to pick one according to your like and branding scheme.